passepartoutvpn/passepartout/README.md

 It's highly recommended that you use the Git and Ruby packages provided by [Homebrew][dep-brew].

 ### Testing

-**WARNING: This will not work because PassepartoutKit is a private repository, as it's not ready for public use yet.**

 Download the app codebase locally: